AccessibilityResearch/MapAccessibilityProjectLitReview/survey/surveyQuestionBrainstorm.md

     - Low visioned – high visual acuity
     - Bad vision – not legally blind
     - Other:
-1. How much screen reader experience do you have?
-How often?
 1. How much do you use a mobile device?
 How often and what for?
 1. What kind of mobile device do you have?
 Choose all that apply.
     - [ ] Android